 There are instances when you have to write business communication emails in regards to a crucial issue or to report an adverse occurrence in the company website and phone number.
 In such cases, it is recommended that you do not send it right away to the recipient.
 Instead, after drafting the professional email signature on it, make sure that you hold it a bit probably by saving it to a draft folder.

 You should relax, and after some time, you may realize some valuable information that you may have left out or information that shouldn’t be part of the email and that you should delete.

 Emails for business communication are tricky and require utmost caution when drafting and sending them.
 You need to consult with your bosses too if there is a need, this will enable you to understand what you are supposed to include and exclude in the mail.
-It will also help you avoid situations that may portray the image of the organization negatively or an in a way that might compromise the relationship between your organization and its business relations.
+It will also help you avoid situations that may portray the image of the company website or organization negatively or an in a way that might compromise the relationship between your organization and its business relations.